Top 10 Games Like Stellaris You Need To Try

 4. Civilization VI

 Civilization games have been around for a while.
 Although it isn’t a space game, it features resource management, tech trees, and various playstyles that Stellaris has.
 While we dislike the cartoonish art style compared to Civilization V, the AI is superior, there are more options, and the game is properly polished.
-Of course, there are many flaws and shortcomings that come with large strategic systems, but we can overlook them as we have in Stellaris.
+Of course, many flaws and shortcomings come with large strategic systems, but we can overlook them as we have in Stellaris.
 One thing that stands out is that it has been only $6 on Steam for years now; we know there are expansions, but $6 for a full game is a great deal.

 3. Europa Universalis IV